 Alabama’s Smith becomes 1st WR to win Heisman in 29 years

-On an Alabama team stacked with stars, DeVonta Smith emerged as the best player in college football.
+On an Alabama team stacked with stars, DeVonta Smith emerged as the best player in college football while playing a position that rarely gets that kind of recognition.

-Smith became the first wide receiver to win the Heisman Trophy in 29 seasons Tuesday night, breaking the monopoly quarterbacks have had on college football's most prestigious award by beating out three of them.
+Smith became the first wide receiver to win the Heisman Trophy in 29 seasons Tuesday night, breaking the monopoly quarterbacks have had on the award by beating out three of them.

+“Just to be one of the very few that played receiver to win the Heisman, it means a lot to me,” Smith said.

 Smith finished with 447 first-place votes and 1,856 points to easily outdistance Clemson’s Trevor Lawrence (222, 1,187), Alabama teammate Mac Jones (138, 1,130) and Florida’s Kyle Trask (61, 737).

+Crimson Tide running back Najee Harris finished fifth in the voting, making No. 1 Alabama the second team in the 85-year history of the Heisman to have three of the top five vote-getters.
+Army did it in 1946 with Glenn Davis (first), Doc Blanchard (fourth) and Arnold Tucker (fifth).

+“I want to thank my teammates,” Smith said during his acceptance speech.
+“With team success comes individual success so without you all, I wouldn’t be where I’m at today, winning this award.”

-The Crimson Tide senior is the fourth receiver to win the Heisman, joining Michigan’s Desmond Howard in 1991, Notre Dame’s Tim Brown in 1987 and Nebraska’s Johnny Rodgers in 1972.
+Smith is just the fourth receiver to win the Heisman, joining Michigan’s Desmond Howard in 1991, Notre Dame’s Tim Brown in 1987 and Nebraska’s Johnny Rodgers in 1972.

 Quarterbacks had won 17 of the previous 20 Heisman trophies, including the last four.

+Meanwhile, his parents watched from a community center in his hometown of Amite, Louisiana, where a socially distanced watch party was held.

+“We love him.
+Everybody here is supporting him, we're so proud of him.
+Continue being humble.
+Let God lead him.
+And we are here to support him every step of the way,” Smith's mother, Christina Smith-Sylve, said to ESPN.

 Smith is the third Alabama player to win the Heisman, all since 2009.
-Like Tide running backs Mark Ingram ('09) and Derrick Henry (2015), Smith will play in the national championship game as a Heisman winner.
+Like Tide running backs Mark Ingram ('09) and Derrick Henry (2015), Smith will play for the national championship as a Heisman winner.

 The Heisman voting was complete on Dec.
 21, so playoff performances were not a factor.
 But Smith made those who supported him feel good about it with a brilliant three-touchdown game against Notre Dame in the CFP semifinals last weekend.